 Understanding signal quality using QGIS heat mapping

-Our flagship Dynamic Pressure Modelling (DPM) approach relies on frequent pressure data from logged points on the network to ensure it is truly dynamic.
+Dynamo, our flagship product, relies on frequent pressure data from logged points on the network to ensure it is truly dynamic.
 This means that the reliable communication of data from pressure loggers is fundamental to the work that we do.

 To help us understand areas of poor signal coverage we group the number of signal call ins per day into the following categories: